 Don't call every PEFT method "LoRA."
 LoRA modifies internal projections through low-rank adapters.
 Soft prompt tuning and prefix tuning leave those projections frozen and learn continuous prompt-like state instead.

-The peft (Parameter-Efficient Fine-Tuning) library makes this easy.
+The peft (Parameter-Efficient Fine-Tuning) library handles adapter wrapping for you.
 You don't need to write the matrix multiplication manually.
-The following code demonstrates how to apply LoRA to an official Qwen2.5 base model.
-It uses the common all-linear starting point for dense decoder models.
+This code applies LoRA to an official Qwen2.5 base model using the common all-linear starting point for dense decoder models.

 This is a real training setup fragment, not a tiny local smoke test.
 To run it, install torch, transformers, peft, and accelerate, and use a machine that can load the target model.
-Let your trainer or distributed launcher place trainable models; Accelerate documents device_map="auto" as a big-model inference dispatch path rather than a distributed-training strategy.[7]
+Let your trainer or distributed launcher handle device placement; Accelerate documents device_map="auto" as a big-model inference dispatch path rather than a distributed-training strategy.[7]

 1import torch